Contractor License Bond California

 A California contractor bond is required by the state of Cali, just as it is by many other states, as a condition of conducting business within state borders.
 In essence, a California contractors license bond is an agreement between three parties: a principal (the contractor), an obligee (the person or company which requires the bond, which can either be a government agency or a company), and the surety (a financing company which sells the bond to the principal).

 The purpose of the surety is to guarantee that a contractor will abide by all state regulations imposed by authorities, and it usually will also have some language which references a minimum level of training necessary to conduct business in a particular field.
-A contractor surety bond differs from other kinds of surety bonds which are generally issued for the construction industry.
-Whereas performance and payment bonds, and bid bonds, both relate to work on a specific project, contractor surety bonds are more closely related to compliance with regulations, and standards of workmanship within a particular field.
+A contractor bond differs from other kinds of CA surety bonds which are generally issued for the construction industry.
+Whereas performance and payment bonds, and bid bonds, both relate to work on a specific project, contractor bonds are more closely related to compliance with regulations, and standards of workmanship within a particular field.

 NFP Surety only bonds with highly-rated insurance carriers.
-Some surety bond companies California, include, but are not limited to Travelers Surety, Suretec, RLI Surety, The Hartford, Liberty Mutual, We can show you how to get a California contractor bond, whether you need a paving bond, bid bond, or P & P bonds, we can help!
+Some companies include, but are not limited to Travelers Surety, Suretec, RLI Surety, The Hartford, Liberty Mutual, We can show you how to get a California contractor bond, whether you need a paving bond, bid bond, or P & P bonds, we can help!
 You are going to appreciate our easy bonding process…we are sure of it!

 Why do you Need to be Bonded and Insured?